Last Updated: February 22, 2025

 Public institutions also sometimes block streaming services, as they require a lot of bandwidth and can cause issues for other users.

-Geo-restrictions are enforced primarily on streaming services to control access to content licensed in specific regions.
-Content is geo-blocked to protect its copyrights and allow it to be streamed only in locations that adhere to such license agreements.
+Streaming services primarily enforce geo-restrictions to control access to content licensed in specific regions.
+Content is geo-blocked to protect copyrights and ensure it is allowed.
+It is only streamed in locations that comply with licensing agreements.

-Internet censorship by the government is a highly controversial topic and one that’s been criticized by advocates of freedom of expression and other human rights.
+Internet censorship by the government is a highly controversial topic, often criticized by advocates of freedom of expression and other human rights.
 Some governments have imposed strict restrictions on content and media to maintain social stability and control over public discourse.

-The Chinese government, for example, has a long history of limiting freedom of expression, and it views the Internet as a potential threat to its power.
-As a result, it has implemented a comprehensive system of internet censorship, known as the Great Firewall of China, designed to block access to a wide range of websites and online content that it considers inappropriate or threatening to its interests.
+The Chinese government, for example, has a long history of limiting freedom of expression, viewing the Internet as a potential threat to its authority.
+As a result, it has implemented a comprehensive system of internet censorship known as the Great Firewall of China, designed to block access to a wide range of websites and online content that the government considers inappropriate or threatening to its interests.

 Iran, North Korea, Saudi Arabia, and Vietnam are other countries with a lot of internet censorship.

-Most of the methods we’ll examine below aim to address this particular issue by either masking your IP or giving you another IP from a different region.
-Virtual private network (VPN) servers are what first come to mind, but there are other lesser-known methods that don’t require installing an app or paying a subscription fee.
+Most of the methods we’ll explore below focus on bypassing these restrictions by masking your IP or giving you another IP from a different region.
+Virtual private network (VPN) servers are the first solution that comes to mind, but alternative methods are also available that don’t require installing an app or paying a subscription fee.

 Blocked websites are terribly inconvenient, but getting past those blocks is possible.
 The best part is you don’t need a lot of technical expertise to follow these steps to gain access to a blocked site.